jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_004
 ############

-This rule checks for blank lines or comments before the **generate** keyword.
+This rule checks for blank lines or comments before the **generate** label.

 Refer to `Configuring Previous Line Rules <configuring.html#configuring-previous-line-rules>`_ for options.